-1 Rationale
+1. Rationale

-India is blessed with rich and diverse natural, historic, cultural and spiritual resources.
+India is blessed with rich and diverse natural, historic, cultural, and spiritual resources.
 Millions of tourists from the domestic and international places come to India to experience its spiritual prowess and Indian heritage.
 India being a land of many religions like Hinduism, Buddhism, Jainism, Sikhism and Sufism have centers of pilgrimage for various faiths since ages and these have immensely contributed to the development of Indian heritage values.
-In fact, religion, spirituality and heritage are common motivations for travel, with major tourist destinations having developed largely as a result of their connections to sacred or historic places, persons and events.
-The growth of domestic tourism in India largely depends on pilgrimage and heritage tourism and to tap this potential there is a need for integrated development of the selected pilgrimage destinations and integrated development is not only about development and conservation of few monuments, but development of entire city, its planning, its basic services, quality of life to its communities, its economy and livelihoods, cleanliness, security, reinvigoration of its' soul and explicit manifestation of its character.
+In fact, religion, spirituality, and heritage are common motivations for travel, with major tourist destinations having developed largely as a result of their connections to sacred or historic places, persons, and events.
+The growth of domestic tourism in India largely depends on pilgrimage and heritage tourism and to tap this potential there is a need for integrated development of the selected pilgrimage destinations and integrated development of heritage cities in cooperation with other stakeholders.
+The integrated development is not only about development and conservation of few monuments, but development of entire city, its planning, its basic services, quality of life to its communities, its economy and livelihoods, cleanliness, security, reinvigoration of its' soul and explicit manifestation of its character.